-What you wear on your interview is an absolutely crucial part of how to prepare for a job interview.
+What you wear in your interview is an absolutely crucial part of how to prepare for a job interview.
 After you choose your outfit, make sure it is cleaned and pressed and you have the appropriate accessories and shoes to go with it.
 It doesn’t hurt to try the outfit on ahead of time, just to make sure everything fits and you look great.
-Then put your outfit aside for day of your interview and have it ready to go.
+Then put your outfit aside for the day of your interview and have it ready to go.
 Now that you have this crucial step out of the way, you can concentrate on the rest.

-Practice greeting your interviewer.
+2. Practice greeting your interviewer:

-You should always greet your interview with friendly smile and firm handshake.
+You should always greet your interview with a friendly smile and firm handshake.
 If you do this right, you will set off the right energy and the chances of the interview going well will increase.
-This is a small and simple step that you should always to do to prepare for your interview.
+This is a small and simple step that you should always do to prepare for your interview.

 Any work experience or skills you have listed on your resume are fair game to talk about during the interview.
 Your resume is all the interviewer has to go by in order to get to know you.
 They may pick things out from it and ask you to elaborate.
-Even though you may have a previous job listed that was many years ago, the interviewer may ask you to explain what you did at that job and your are responsible for providing an answer.
+Even though you may have a previous job listed that was many years ago, the interviewer may ask you to explain what you did at that job and you are responsible for providing an answer.
 This is one step you absolutely won’t want to skip on how to prepare for a job interview.

 If you don’t know what these are, do your research and find out or see one of my other articles.
 You’ll want to have your answers ready and practice them.
 You should always be able to answer “Tell me about yourself” and “Why do you think you would be great for this job?”
 The employer doesn’t know, so it’s up to you to sell it.

 Don’t completely memorize your answers so they come out rehearsed, but have a clear idea of what you are going to say.
-When you are asked, you want your answer to come out intelligently and natural.
+When you are asked, you want your answer to come out intelligently and naturally.
 Be open to other questions as well and really know what you can offer to the company.

 Write down any questions you may have about either so you can ask during the interview.
 If there any requirement of the job that you are unsure of, you should definitely ask during the interview.
 It always looks nice when you go into an interview with intelligent questions.
-It shows you put effort in preparing for the interview.
+It shows you put effort into preparing for the interview.
 However, never ask questions just to ask questions.
 The interviewer will see right through that.
 Your questions should be genuine and relevant.

 There are several common types of interviews such as one on one, group, and behavioral.
 You shouldn’t assume you will get a certain one.
-Don’t be afraid to ask your recruiter what kind of interview will have if you don’t know.
-The interview will be more beneficial to both parties if you are prepared.
+Don’t be afraid to ask your recruiter what kind of interview will have if you don’t know – the interview will be more beneficial to both parties if you are prepared.

 Allow enough time to get there and anticipate traffic.
 It’s ok to be up to 10 minutes early, but no more than that.
 Otherwise, the interviewer may not be ready for you.
 Bring the phone number of your interviewer just in case you get lost or are going to be late.
 If you are going to be late, call to let the interviewer know.